juliasilge/supervised-ML-case-studies-course/chapters/chapter1.md

 **Instructions**

-- Load the `caret` package.
+- Load the `rsample` package.
-- Create a data partition that divides the original data into 80%/20% sections and (roughly) evenly divides the partitions between the different types of `Transmission`.
+- Create a data split that divides the original data into 80%/20% sections and (roughly) evenly divides the partitions between the different types of `Transmission`.
-- Assign the 80% partition to `training` and the 20% partition to `testing`.
+- Assign the 80% partition to `car_train` and the 20% partition to `car_test`.

 <codeblock id="01_06">

 - To load a package in R, use `library(package_name)`.
-- `createDataPartition()` takes as its first argument the variable to partition evenly across and then `p`, the proportion of data to include in the training set.
+- `initial_split()` takes as its arguments, after the data that you pipe in: `prop`, the proportion of data to include in the training set, and then `strata`, the variable to partition evenly across.
-- Once you create the `in_train` vector, you can use `in_train` to determine your training set and `-in_train` to determine your testing set.
+- Once you create the `car_split` object, you can use it to determine your training set and testing set.

 </codeblock>